I Love To Travel: Here’s Why!

 And it continues, as you can see here

-To preface my thoughts, I am an adventuresome eater.
-I don’t eat roasted bugs, or reptiles and pets.
+I am an adventurous eater.
+I am not interested in roasted bugs, or reptiles and pets.

 But I will try veal for the first time, papoutsakia, and moussaka.

-The seafood that was available was superior to what I was used to back home.
+The available seafood was superior to what I was used to back home.

 It could have been the newness of it all, but I never had this kind of luxury before.